tungct9025302/Current-Topic/README.md

 # Current-Topic
-Intro: What is your topic?
-What will you do?
+Intro: What is your topic ?
+What will you do ?
-Four layers:IOT devices, network, data process, data services.
+Four layers: IOT devices, network, data process, data services.
    - Data processing:
       + Contains server and IoT device.
       + Server will the user's IoT device to take a picture then process the image using Object Detection by detecting and counting the number of fruits in the fridge .